 Been Rejected?
 How to Rise Above!

-Rejection comes in many forms, but dating is such a delicate enterprise.
+Rejection comes in many forms, but dating rejection can be brutal.
 People know you’re putting your heart out there.
 That’s why being treated with selfishness (“I’ve got to figure out what I’m doing after I get rid of this lame date.”) followed by downright insensitivity (“I’ll just go ahead and tell my date I want to be somewhere else.”) can be more painful than it would seem like it should be.
 After all, this is a first date.
 This person doesn’t even know you.
-What does their opinion of you matter?
+Should their opinion matter?

 The result: one person sits down for a first date wondering, “Am I good enough?” across the table from someone thinking, “I could probably do better.”
 (Which person were you on your last date?)